-	- For the “increased insulin need” group, it is the exact opposite: increase your basal if you are on an insulin pump before exercising If you have questions, ask your healthcare provider).
+- For the “increased insulin need” group, it is the exact opposite: increase your basal if you are on an insulin pump before exercising.
+(If you have an questions, always ask your healthcare provider).

-	During the activity, don’t hesitate to check yourself frequently.
+During the activity, don’t hesitate to check your blood sugar levels frequently.

 Experiencing hypoglycemia quickly?
 Have a snack, and above all, don’t hesitate to stop if you don’t feel well.
 It’s better to stop for 15 minutes and start back up again later than to push yourself during a hypoglycemic episode.
-If your hypoglycemia is severe, reduce or suspend your insulin if you are on a pump and eat fast acting carbohydrates before the next time you exercise.
+If your hypoglycemia is severe, reduce or stop your insulin basal if you are using a pump, and eat fast acting carbohydrates before starting to exercise again.

 After you finish your exercise session, check your glucose levels again.

 Warning: a hyperglycemic spike may occur several hours after physical exercise, as adrenaline may have a delayed effect.
 The same applies to drops in blood sugar.
 These episodes of low or high blood sugar often have a delayed arrival after endurance activities.

 Your diet must be suited to your goals.
 You may need to eat something before bed to avoid nocturnal hypoglycemia.